Percy Jackson: An Age Gone By

 "My lady, he really saved that woman?"
 Emily asked.

 Artemis nodded slowly, "He did, and I decided to help him out with my sign.
 Of course, I didn't know she was an adulteress.
 But I agreed with his actions.
 No women ever deserved to be raped, but she should have been punished to do with what Hera saw fit."
-The thought of him in her mind sent chills down her spine, and she smiled inwardly, glad to feel a semblance of happiness at the thought of him, instead of grief and sorrow.
+The thought of meeting him came lightly, shared with her hunter, and she smiled inwardly, glad to feel a semblance of happiness at his memory.

 Other hunters nodded, satisfied.
 Then there was a roaring of questions.